Las Vegas Expungement Attorney

 - Second, you must type out a stipulation, petition, affidavit and order that include:

-- All your arrests you wish to be sealed
+- All the arrests you wish to be sealed

 - Which police agency arrested you